The Minox shutter blade mechanism

 – the tension springs of the blades are tensioned.

-– At this moment the escapement begins to run and brakes the movement of the lever according to the selected exposure time.
-This means that pin 2 initially remains in its eyelet and holds the closing blade in place. - After the shutter time has elapsed, pin 2 has now swiveled down so far that it releases the closing blade, which now also runs into the left stop.
-Through this
+– At this moment the escapement begins to run and blocks the movement of the lever according to the selected exposure time.
+This means that pin 2 initially remains in its eyelet and holds the closing blade in place.

 – the window of the closing blade slides from to the left, whereby